ainaadekunle/Blog/README.md

 # Blog
-Repository for my blog on python and data science.
+Repository for my blog on Python and Data Science.